-Two plaques commemorating the then Colony of New South Wales involvement in the Soudan War.
+Two plaques commemorating the then colony of New South Wales' involvement in the Soudan War.
 Mounted on the sandstone escarpment in the Sydney Opera House Concourse, East Circular Quay.

 Help us record history by adding to its record.